shangxinbo/vue-datetimepicker/README.md

   type:Boolean

-  desc: set true for using timepicker or false for not using
+  desc: set true to use timepicker and false to not use

   default : false